create-go-app/cli/README.md

 cgapp create
 ```

 Okay, it works!
-Now, you can create a new pre-configured Ansible inventory file (in current folder, called `hosts.ini`) for the specified proxy server:
+Now, you can create a new pre-configured Ansible inventory file in current folder:

 ```bash
 cgapp generate -p traefik
 ```

-Open the generated file and fill in the variables according to your server configuration.
+Open the generated file (called `hosts.ini`) and fill in the variables according to your server configuration.
 Now you are ready to automatically deploy the project on the remote server:

 ```bash
 cgapp deploy